AdamWandoch/portioning-app-repo/README.md

 plant was processing annually around 350tons of fish (cod alone).
 4% * 350000kg * 4euros per kg = 56000euros of a difference every year.
 That's if the business wouldn't grow.

-There is hundreds of plants like this that would benefit from the upgrade.
+There are hundreds of plants like this that would benefit from the upgrade.
 This is simply because these portioners don't take advantage of a fact that a finished product consists of two pieces different in size.
 They are designed to cut programmed pattern regardless of fillet size.

 The solution would find use in any other food industry where in the pack of two there is a tolerance for two pieces to be slightly different size.

-Cheers big ears!

 AdamWandoch